Near Ellison Bay in Door County, Wisconsin — The American Midwest (Great Lakes)

 1. The Hotz Legacy in Real Estate and Art.
 "Sponsored by his uncle, ophthalmologist Ferdinand Carl Hotz, young Ferdinand in 1884 at age 16 immigrated to Chicago from his native Germany.
-After traveling the country working different jobs, (Submitted on June 17, 2014.)
+After traveling the country working different jobs, he returned to Chicago and learned the jewelry trade, eventually opening his own business in 1892."
+(Submitted on June 17, 2014.)

 2. Wisconsin Historical Society.
 Photograph of Ferdinand Hotz with the Emperor Maximilian Diamond.
 (Submitted on June 17, 2014.)